cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 ### Default

-The default style implemented here is superscripted citations using the Springer Nature style (Biblatex, with Biber backend), where article titles follow sentence casing.
+The default style implemented here is superscripted citations using the Springer Nature style (`biblatex`, with `biber` backend), where article titles follow sentence casing.
 This choice was a personal preference based on the style's compactness (and the fact that it doesn't seem to be strictly specified by CAS in Neuroscience dissertations I've seen).

 Citation style can be changed by modifying the arguments to `\usepackage[...]{biblatex}` in `main.tex`.